vermamanoj1802/Cohesity_Automation/README.md

 ---

 > **Warning:**
-These codes are provided on a best effort basis created for specific infra and is not in any way officially supported or sanctioned by Cohesity.
+⚠️These codes are provided on a best effort basis created for specific infra and is not in any way officially supported or sanctioned by Cohesity.
 The code in this repository are provided as-is and the author accepts no liability for damages resulting from its use.